zzy3ly/fmriprep/README.md

-Dockerfile Readme: Neuroimaging Analysis Environment This README provides an overview of the Dockerfile used to build a neuroimaging analysis environment.
-The Dockerfile is designed to set up a comprehensive environment with various tools and libraries for neuroimaging analysis, including MRtrix3, FreeSurfer, FSL, AFNI, and more.
+README for Dockerfile: Neuroimaging Analysis Environment Setup This README details the Dockerfile used for setting up a neuroimaging analysis environment.
+The Dockerfile is tailored for neuroimaging research and includes various tools and libraries essential in this field.

+Overview
+The Dockerfile starts from a base development image and installs numerous dependencies and neuroimaging tools.
+It covers everything from basic utilities to specific neuroimaging packages like FreeSurfer, FSL, and AFNI.
+The environment variables are set for each tool, ensuring seamless integration and functionality within the Docker container.

+Dockerfile Breakdown
 Base Image
 FROM base:dev
-The Dockerfile begins with a base:dev image, which is a development base image containing the essential tools and libraries.
+We start with base:dev as our base image, providing a solid foundation with essential tools and libraries.

-Installation of Dependencies
+Installing Dependencies
 RUN apt-get update && \
     apt install -y npm && \
     apt install -y libeigen3-dev && \